 Is food in Idris like this?
 Susebron wrote.

 Siri smiled.
 He was always so curious about her homeland.
 She could sense a longing in him, the wish to be free of his palace and see the outside.
 And yet, he was so good.
-He didn’t want to be disobedient, even when the ones who made the rules were obviously so harsh.
+He didn’t want to be disobedient, even when the ones who made the rules were obviously harsh.

 “I really need to work on corrupting you some more,” she noted.